 In Android lollipop (5.0 and 5.1) the mighty silent mode was replaced with priority mode.
 When it came it got a lot of hate in the Android community.
 Even I didn’t like it then.
 But now, when I dig deeper into it, priority mode kinda makes sense.
 Instead of silencing each and every interruption you can manage what type of events can interrupt you.
 If you disable all the events you get back the old silent mode anyway.
 I guess priority mode is for those who want effective as well as efficient control over their notifications.

-To activate priority mode press the volume button and tap on the star icon below volume slider on the pop-up box.
+To activate priority mode press the volume button and tap on the star icon below the volume slider on the pop-up box.
 By default, it is set as indefinitely (until the device is restarted).
 You can also activate it for a certain time period (i.e. 15 minutes, 30 minutes, 45 minutes, 1 hour, 2 hours, 3 hours, 4 hours, and 8 hours).
-Use plus and minus button to change the duration.
+Use the volume plus and minus buttons to change the duration.
 You can also activate it until next alarm, given the alarm is set.

-To get total control over priority mode tap the cog icon that appears when priority mode is activated.
+To get total control over priority mode, tap the cog icon that appears when priority mode is activated.
 This will redirect you to the settings option where you can choose the apps and people from which you can get notifications when priority mode is on.

 One feature which I like is available under downtime heading.
 Here you can set the time during which priority mode will be activated automatically.